-- 47. In such cases, an application for special measures may be made at a Preliminary Meeting (or before the substantive Practice Committee at the hearing).
-That application should include an explanation of why the witness is vulnerable, any medical or other evidence to support the application, and details of the special measure(s) required. - 48.
-Special measures which may be directed by the members or Chair include: - evidence via video link - use of physical screens or, in the case of a remote hearing, with the witness visible to the Practice Committee and legal representatives only - evidence being given in private - timetabling - · control of questions in cross-examination, and/or - use of an interpreter or intermediary. - 49.
+- 47. Special measures are adaptations which are put in place to make it easier for a vulnerable witness to give evidence.
+There is no definition within the Rules as to what amounts to a vulnerable witness, but witnesses who may fall within that category include: - where the allegation relates to sexual misconduct, the alleged victim - child witnesses (i.e. those under the age of 18 at the time of the hearing) - any witness who complains of intimidation, and/or - any witness whose quality of evidence is likely to be diminished because they are suffering from a physical or mental disability or disorder, or an intellectual or social impairment. - 48.
+In such cases, an application for special measures may be made at a Preliminary Meeting (or before the substantive Practice Committee at the hearing).
+That application should include an explanation of why the witness is vulnerable, any medical or other evidence to support the application, and details of the special measure(s) required. - 49.
+Special measures which may be directed by the members or Chair include: - evidence via video link - use of physical screens or, in the case of a remote hearing, with the witness visible to the Practice Committee and legal representatives only - evidence being given in private - timetabling - control of questions in cross-examination, and/or - use of an interpreter or intermediary. - 50.
 Whether any of these examples, or other measures, are an appropriate adjustment is a matter for the members or Chair to determine, taking into account all the circumstances in the case.

-Re-scheduling and postponement of the substantive hearing
+Rescheduling and postponement of the substantive hearing

-- 50. A listing for a Practice Committee hearing can be re-scheduled administratively by the GDC HCMO and the parties (usually by agreement).
-However, in circumstances that a notice of hearing has been issued to the registrant, a postponement must be considered in accordance with rule 58(1) and (4).
+- 51. A listing for a Practice Committee hearing can be rescheduled administratively by the GDC HCMO and the parties (usually by agreement).
+However, where a notice of hearing has been issued to the registrant, a postponement must be considered in accordance with Rule 58(1) and (4).
 This is a decision which must be taken by the substantive Practice Committee (the exact three panel members) and is usually considered at the outset of the hearing.
-On occasion a Preliminary Meeting of the substantive Practice Committee can be called in advance. - 51.
-Further detailed guidance on postponements can be found in the Guidance to the Practice Committee including Indicative Sanctions Guidance (updated January 2021).
+On occasion, a Preliminary Meeting of the substantive Practice Committee can be called in advance. - 52.
+Further detailed guidance on postponements can be found in the Guidance to the Practice Committee including Indicative Sanctions Guidance (updated December 2020).